cannibalox/ono-sendai_obsdn/README.md

 ### installation :
 * first backup your current css theme / css snippets
 * copy the file obsidian.css in the root of your obsidian folder (or browse and install from the community themes inside Obsidian's settings)
+* the font used in the screenshots is Cairo : https://fonts.google.com/specimen/Cairo?query=Cairo&selection.family=Armata|Cairo&sidebar.open=true
+(font should be installed locally before running obsdidian)

 ![](https://raw.githubusercontent.com/cannibalox/ono-sendai_obsdn/master/ono-sendai_obsdn_002.png)